 It depends.
 Sometimes you find it very hard to motivate yourself to exercise because anxiety and depression leave you trapped in a pressured situation, and they have robbed you of positive

 Meditation comes in the way to allow you to relax deeply, leave your feeling more energized and is overall an invigorating experience—like restoring your life.
 It helps you reach a high level of mindfulness by soothing your mental stress or depression.

 Regardless of physical benefits, research reveals that meditation can increase oxygen in your respiratory system and decrease heart rate, low blood pressure, relieve pain and more.

 There are a lot more benefits of meditation that have in common with exercise ultimately towards physical and mental health.

 Despite the huge potential of meditation, it cannot replace physical exercise.

 Physical exercise is very important to make life stronger, healthier, and longer.
 As you regularly exercise you carefully control your well-being; and you feel better from stress or depression.
 However,

 In this particular case, meditation performs as a mind healer.
 It calms your mind down and allows you to relax deeply.
 Then, you feel peaceful from within and open your mind and soul.
-Excitingly, as your mind gets relaxed you begin to bring your mental strength and physical energy back.
+Excitingly, as your mind gets relaxed you begin to bring your mental strength and physical and spiritual energy back.
 Eventually, you can restart your physical exercise.

 In conclusion, one is not superior to another.
 Each has potential benefits for a better life.
 And meditation is considered a useful supplement to physical exercise.
 As being said, it’s better to make time for both physical exercise and mental health techniques in everyday life.